hrszpuk/rvm/docs/SPEC.md

 shr             // Bitwise shift right

 // Logicial
-// The following instructions pop two values off the stack and push the result onto the stack land            // Logical and lor             // Logical or lnot            // Logical not
+// The following instructions pop two values off the stack and push the result onto the stack (except lnot) land            // Logical and lor             // Logical or lnot            // Logical not